-In October 2013, the Company entered into a contract to engage an unrelated third party to develop several software systems related to internet environment monitoring and system optimization to enhance the overall safety and efficiency of the Company's network system.
-The total contract amount was RMB13 million (approximately US\$2.1 million) and a first installment of RMB5.2 million (approximately US\$0.85 million) was paid in the first fiscal quarter of 2014.
-The transaction as contemplated under the contract is expected to be consummated in 2014 and the remaining unpaid contract amount is expected to be paid in 2014.
+In October 2013, the Company entered into a contract to engage an unrelated third party to develop several software systems related to internet environment monitoring, network security and system optimization to enhance the overall safety and efficiency of the Company's network system.
+The total contract amount was RMB13 million (approximately US\$2.1 million) and a first installment of RMB5.2 million (approximately US\$0.85 million) was paid in 2014.
+The transaction as contemplated under the contract is expected to be consummated in the first half of 2015 and the remaining unpaid contract amount is expected to be paid in the first half of 2015.